 Ears

-Under normal conditions, the cat ears would be slightly up and slightly to one side.
-But, when it is excited, the ears will perk up.
-They may also twitch their ears to find where does the noise come from.
+Under normal conditions, the cat’s ears would be slightly up and slightly to one side.
+But when it is excited, the ears will perk up.
+They may also twitch their ears to find where the noise comes from.
 However, if you notice flattened ears, it is a clear indicator that the cat is angry or scared.

 Eyes

 The narrowed eyes indicate that the cat is showing an emotional attachment.
 Soft or partially closed eyes can indicate a relaxed state, or perhaps some ME time.
-Alert eys combined with the tense body postures can indicate a relaxed cat is may also be alert about something.
+Alert eyes combined with the tense body postures can indicate a relaxed cat may also be alert about something.

 Tail